-3048 VITICULTURE (2 hours)
+3048 VITICULTURE (2 HOURS)

-The course will utilize Viticulture and Environmental Science principles as a relevant vehicle to teach biological principles and improve the science principles and scientific literacy of students.
-It will integrate mathematic standards, Language Arts, and science principles into an academically rigorous course that increases the student's capacity to think analytically, problem solve, and utilize effective research practices.
-Students will apply science standards by performing laboratory experiments and skills that include but are not limited to soil, water and fruit analysis techniques, vine propagation, pruning, canopy and trellising systems, pest and climate control, resource management, and business skills which are the basis for grape growing operations.
+The course introduces students to the biology, environmental science, and business management practices of cultivating grapevines.
+Students will apply science standards by performing laboratory experiments and skills that include but are not limited to soil, water and fruit analysis techniques, vine propagation, training, pruning, canopy and trellising systems, pest and climate control, resource management, and business skills which are the basis for grape growing operations.
+Meets UC/CSU "g" requirement.

-Location: Foothill High School One-year course Open to 11th and 12th grades
+Location: Foothill High School One-year course Open to: 11th and 12th grades